orangeglasses/cf-concourse-broker/README.md

 # cf-concourse-broker
 Cloud foundry service broker for Concourse CI.
-Heavily based (well... ripoff :) ) on the [concourse-broker from 18F](https://github.com/18F/concourse-broker) but with changes to make it compatible with concourse 3 and simplyfied code structure.
+Heavily based (well... ripoff :) ) on the [concourse-broker from 18F](https://github.com/18F/concourse-broker) but with changes to make it compatible with concourse 5 and simplyfied code structure.

-This is an **experimental** Cloud Foundry Service Broker for provisioning teams on a deployed [Concourse CI](https://concourse.ci/) instance.
+This is an **experimental** Cloud Foundry Service Broker for provisioning teams on a deployed [Concourse CI](https://concourse-ci.org/) instance.

 It requires a deployed Concourse CI instance in which the [`main` team](https://concourse.ci/teams.html#main-team) is authenticated via Basic Auth.

-**IMPORTANT**: You must trust the users of your CloudFoundry installation implicitly before enabling in your environment.
-See: http://concourse.ci/teams.html#section_teams-caveats
+It also requires CF Auu Authentication to be setup.

 ## Setup